 In the City's inclusionary housing code, the lowest level of income accounted for is 80% of AMI and the highest level is 130% of AMI.
 These thresholds may be more appropriate for ownership units.
 However, they may be too high for rental units, keeping them out of reach for those who need them.
 The City should consider revising the inclusionary housing code to require additional thresholds under 80% of AMI (e.g., 60% AMI) and not higher than 100% of AMI for rentals.
 Proposals that meet very low and low-income thresholds, such as lower than 50% AMI, may also be deserving of additional incentives, evaluated on a case-by-case basis.
-The goal is to have a range of affordability serving different populations.
+The goal is to have a range of affordability serving different populations, such as seniors and first-time homebuyers.